Angry, Defiant Youth: Origins & Treatment

 ODD and Bipolar Disorder

-ODD is strongly associated with bipolar (manic-depressive) disorders in children and in teenagers.
-In the Harvard study of children with ODD 45% of them met the criteria for bipolar disorder (Green R., 2002.)
-Another study demonstrated that 43% of children with bipolar I disorder had ODD (Birmaher B, 2006.)
+ODD is strongly associated with bipolar (manic-depressive) disorders in children and in teenagers.)
+One study demonstrated that 43% of children with bipolar I disorder had ODD (Birmaher B, 2006.)

 Growth in virtues in children and family therapy can help in a marked reduction of the ODD symptoms in children.
 We suspect that the successful treatment of ODD may possibly help in the prevention of bipolar I disorders.
 Much more research is needed on nature of childhood irritability and its treatment given the serious possible long term side effects from the use of atypical anti psychotics in children.